CarpentryConnect/carpentryconnect.org/online.markdown

 		- is the speaker able to pre-record a version of their presentation so it can be shared with others in case they are unavailable on the day?
 	- share code of conduct, expected behaviour, and best practises for presenting at your online event
 - Liaise with other community facilitators to confirm that everyone understands their role, and to discuss who can take on roles that are unfilled i.e.
-	- work with code of conduct facilitators to design rubric to help with quick decision making in sessions
+	- work with code of conduct facilitators (role described below) to design rubric to help with quick decision making in sessions
-	- invite communication facilitators to share their plans for what is essential to communicate before, during and after the virtual event, adding suggestions, and edits as needed so tone of communications is consistent throughout your event
+	- invite communication facilitators (role described below) to share their plans for what is essential to communicate before, during and after the virtual event, adding suggestions, and edits as needed so tone of communications is consistent throughout your event
 - Invite Code of Conduct Facilitators to summarise event Code of Conduct to session attendees at the start of a virtual event
 - Notify community about intentions to record the session, and offer guidelines for people that want to participate but not be identified in the call i.e.
 	- turn off your video and sound for the duration of the call
-	- ask questions in a doc that allows anonymity i.e. Etherpad, or send direct messages to the call host rather than post in the call chat, etc
+	- ask questions in a document that allows anonymity i.e. Etherpad, or send direct messages to the call host rather than post in the call chat, etc
 - Introduce speakers at the start of their session in the online event
 - Record the actual session after introducing the speaker(s)
 - Skim through questions raised during the presentation and decide which ones to prioritise for the time slotted for Q&A